Distributed Task Execution Guide

 Efficiently parallelizing your CI process across many agents can dramatically speed up your CI, which helps developers identify problems faster and get more work done.

 What Does It Cost?

 Nx Cloud is FREE for open source projects.
 Contact firstname.lastname@example.org to get set up.

-For closed source projects, the first 500 computation hours per month are free.
-Most workspaces don't exceed this amount.
+For closed source projects, the first 300 CI pipeline executions per month are free.
 No credit card is required.
-After 500 hours, the cost is $1 per computation hour.
+After 300 CI pipeline executions, you can upgrade to the Pro plan.

 For more details, see the Nx Cloud pricing page.

 Your actual code is not stored in the cloud, but the hashed inputs and cached results of your tasks are.
 It is possible to enable end to end encryption of that data so that no one can view that information without your key.
 Also, if you want to host Nx Cloud on your own servers, you can sign up for Nx Private Cloud.

 This is an example repo showing how easy it is to set up distributed task execution, showing the performance gains, and comparing to sharding/binning.